 What is Eid and why is it celebrated?

-Before we get started shopping, it’s worth understanding what we’re actually celebrating.
+Before we start shopping, it’s worth understanding what we’re actually celebrating.
 This is key to ensuring your Eid gift is a hit.
 In the Muslim calendar, we have two main holidays known by this term.

 The first is Eid al-Fitr, or the Feast of Breaking the Fast, which follows immediately after Ramadan, a month of fasting and reflection.
 It’s a time when, after 30 days of sacrifice, families gather for lavish feasts.
 Joy is the key word here.